thelastpickle/cassandra-medusa/docs/Configuration.md

 ; Temporary directory for encryption/decryption operations (optional) ; Defaults to system temp directory if not specified
-; Directory must have sufficient space for concurrent file operations ;encryption_tmp_dir = /tmp
+; Directory must have sufficient space for concurrent file operations ; Note: This setting is ignored for S3 storage provider as it uses streaming encryption/decryption.
+;encryption_tmp_dir = /tmp

 [monitoring]